c0c0n3/odoo.box/README.md

   be safely kept in Git and in the Nix store, all of which enables a full-on GitOps approach.
 - TLS certificates.
 Automatic request, installation and renewal of TLS certs.
-We use Let's Encrypt as a CA.
+We use Let's Encrypt as a CA in prod, but we've also rolled out our own Smallstep CA to test locally and in non-prod envs.
 - Odoo data migration.
 Support to migrate an Odoo DB and file store from another Odoo server.
 Complete with K8s migration scripts.
 - Backups.
 Automatic hot and cold backups with flexible schedules.